 Spike Lee’s film, Do the Right Thing, depicts racial tensions on the hottest day of the summer in Bed-Stuy “do or die” Brooklyn, New York.
 The film addresses topics in black culture such as fashion and style, mental illness, racial stereotypes, boycotting and police brutality.
 It is important to note that the portrayal of African-Americans is illustrated in both a literal and figurative manner to display the history, art and culture of the black community during the late 1980’s and until this day.
 I invite you to join me on an exploration of the story line, character displays and messages conveyed throughout the film.

 The Hate U Give is a film based on the bestselling novel by Angie Thomas.
 The film first premiered in October 2018 and grossed $29.7 million in the United States and Canada.
 It is about a black teenager named, Starr Carter, who is code switcher travelling between two worlds — the black ghetto streets where she lives and the preppy white school that she attends.
-The balance between the worlds is shattered when she witnesses the fatal shooting of her childhood best friend at the hands of a police officer.
+The balance between the worlds is shattered when she witnesses the fatal shooting of her childhood best friend, Khalil, at the hands of a police officer.
 Starr faces pressure from both communities: to find her voice and stand up for what’s right or to let it go and act like it didn’t happen and won’t happen again.